casper-network/docs-archive/technical-details/global-state/communications.md

 #### StreamAncestorBlockSummaries

-When a node receives a `NewBlock` request about hashes it didn't know about, it must synchronise its Block DAG with the `sender`.
+When a node receives a `NewBlock` request about hashes it didn't know about, it must synchronize its Block DAG with the `sender`.
 One way to do this is to have some kind of _download manager_ running in the node which:

 * maintains partially connected DAG of `BlockSummary` records that it has seen
 * tries to connect the new bits to the existing ones by downloading them from the senders